 Amex Membership Rewards points

-Credit cards that earn this points currency: The Platinum Card® from American Express, The Business Platinum® Card from American Express, American Express® Gold Card, The Business Gold Rewards Card from American Express OPEN, The Amex EveryDay® Credit Card from American Express, The Blue Business℠ Plus Credit Card from American Express
+Credit cards that earn this points currency: The Platinum Card® from American Express, The Business Platinum® Card from American Express, American Express® Gold Card, American Express® Business Gold Card, The Amex EveryDay® Credit Card from American Express, The Blue Business℠ Plus Credit Card from American Express

 Value per point: 1.7 cents